Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 This course is a critical introduction to the social, political, economic, and cultural organization of the Internet.
 The purpose is to provide media literacy tools to penetrate beneath its commonly experienced surfaces.
 The focus is on who organizes the Web: its commercialization and the potential for democratization of its users.
 An important goal is discovering the academic Web as a resource for both Liberal Arts education and lifetime learning.

 SOCI-2333.
-The Sociology of Chinese Women in Literature and Film
+The Sociology of Chinese (WSGS) Women in Literature and Film

 This course explores the sociology of women and China in recent literature and film, particularly in recent work by women in China and of those Chinese origins in Western countries.
 Topics include 20th century migration, settlement and early family experiences.
 The novels focus on three generations of families and illustrate the traditional expectations for women within China and in North America.
 The films include recent works by Chinese filmmakers that comment on women's place in pre-revolutionary and modern society.